Ratludu/bump.odin/README.md

 author.
 See the upstream project for the full documentation, tutorials, and
 background: <https://github.com/kikito/bump.lua>.

+This was originally ported to a 2D engine with Odin, but might be useful to others requiring this type of physics.

 > **Status:** not a complete port yet — the basics are covered (world creation,
 > add/remove/update, move/check/project, queries, and the slide/touch/cross
 > responses), but some of bump.lua's API is still missing.
 Contributions welcome!